Passing Mechanics

 }

-They are right that the method is changing memory beyond itself.
+These folks are right that the method is changing memory beyond itself.
 But the memory being changed is not the caller's parameter, but rather the object to which the parameter refers.
-If you tried to change the parameter, that change would be local:
+If we tried to change the parameter, that change would be local:

 Java